Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Electronic Hamiltonian

 For the crystal-field Hamiltonian, we consider an ideal trigonal distortion within $D_{3d}$ site symmetry.
 The Hamiltonian can be written:

 where:

-In terms of the global $(xyz)$ coordinates defined in Fig.~\ref{fig:coords}(a), the CFS matrix can be written:
+creates an electron in one of the $d$-orbital (Wannier) functions at site $i$.
+In terms of the global cubic $(xyz)$ coordinates defined in Fig.~\ref{fig:coords}, the CFS matrix can be written:

 where $\Delta_1$ is the $t_{2g}$-$e_g$ splitting, and $\Delta_2$ is the trigonal term.
-Generally, $\Delta_2>0$ corresponds to trigonal elongation, as shown in Fig.~\ref{fig:coords}(b), although the actual sign is further influenced by the details of the ligand environments and longer ranged Coulomb potentials.
+Trigonal distortions are relevant for BCAO, BCPO, NCTO, and NCSO.
+Generally, $\Delta_2>0$ corresponds to trigonal elongation, as shown in Fig.~\ref{fig:coords}, although the actual sign is further influenced by the details of the ligand environments and longer ranged Coulomb potentials.
 Without SOC, the $t_{2g}$ levels are split into a doubly degenerate $e$ pair and a singly degenerate $a$ level, with $E_{a} - E_{e} = 3\Delta_2$.
 As discussed below, the trigonal splitting has a strong impact on the nature of the local moments.

-For the ``high-spin'' $d^7$ case, the ground state has nominal configuration $(t_{2g})^5 (e_g)^2$, with three unpaired electrons ($S = 3/2$), as shown in Fig.~\ref{fig:coords}(b).
-In the absence of trigonal splitting ($\Delta_2 = 0$), there is a three-fold orbital degeneracy associated with the $t_{2g}$ levels, leading to an effective orbital momentum $L_{\rm eff} = 1$.
-Spin-orbit coupling $\mathcal{H}_{\rm SOC} = \lambda \mathbf{L}\cdot \mathbf{S}$ splits the resulting multiplets into $J_{\rm eff} = 1/2$, 3/2, and $5/2$ states.
-The $j_{1/2}$ doublet is always the ground state, and furnishes the effective spin-orbital moment relevant at low energies\cite{lines1963magnetic}.
-The resulting $J_{\rm eff}$ multiplets are composed of many configurations belonging to different orbital occupancies and spin values.
-However, third row metals typically satisfy $J_H, \Delta_1 \gg \lambda,\Delta_2$, such that configurations belonging precisely to the $(t_{2g})^5 (e_g)^2$, $S = 3/2$ manifold carry the dominant weight.
-When projected into this manifold, the ground state doublet can be written in terms of $|m_L, m_S\rangle$ states as\cite{lines1963magnetic}:

-where the coefficients $c_n$ vary with $\Delta_2, \lambda$.
-The pure $L,S$ multiplets $|m_L, m_S\rangle$ can be conveniently expressed in terms of the single-particle levels with precise orbital momentum: